 At this essential time…

 More humans are analyzing and helping our unbiased, investigative reporting than ever before.
-And not like many information businesses, we’ve got chosen an approach that permits us to maintain our journalism accessible to all, regardless of wherein they live or what they can find the money for.
+And unlike many information businesses, we’ve chosen an approach that permits us to make our journalism accessible to all, regardless of where they live or what they can find the money for.

-The Guardian is editorially independent, meaning we set our personal schedule.
-Our journalism is loose from industrial bias and no longer motivated via billionaire owners, politicians, or shareholders.
+The Guardian is editorially independent, meaning we set our schedule.
+Our journalism is loose from industrial bias and no longer motivated by billionaire owners, politicians, or shareholders.
 No one edits our editor.
 No one steers our opinion.
-This is critical as it permits us to offer a voice to those much less heard, venture the effective and keep them to account.
-It’s what makes us extraordinary to such a lot of others within the media, at a time while actual, honest reporting is vital.
+This is critical as it permits us to offer a voice to those much less heard, venture the effective, and keep them to account.
+It makes us extraordinary to many others within the media at a time when actual, honest reporting is vital.